mohsinrubel/mohsinrubel/README.md

 **Nginx:** Nginx is a web server and reverse proxy server known for its performance and reliability.
 In this project, `` Nginx:`` Acts as a reverse proxy to route incoming HTTP requests to the appropriate Docker containers.Provides load balancing and security features.Serves as a front-end server for your web application.

-Overall, this DevOps project automates the entire software development lifecycle, from code commits in Git to building and testing in Jenkins, ensuring code quality with SonarQube, containerizing the application with Docker, and finally deploying it behind Nginx for production use.
-The result is a streamlined and efficient development and deployment process that maintains code quality and security while ensuring consistency across different environments.

 - [Git-jenkins-SonarQube-Ansible-Docker-Haproxy](https://github.com/mohsinrubel/shop-ansible-pipeline): This DevOps project is designed to streamline and enhance the software development and deployment process.
 It leverages a combination of powerful tools and technologies: